How to use Spot instances?

 • Create a snapshot image from the VM.

-• Use this image as the source of final SPOT instances.
+• Use this image as the source of final Spot instances.

 If you do not have much experience with virtual machine images maintenance, you may find it beneficial to learn from available resources and develop your own procedure and tools.
 I strongly recommend using automation scripts, dedicated tools such as OpenStack Diskimage-Builder, or automation tools like Ansible.
 Infrastructure as a code tools, as for example Terraform, should be considered.